All photos on this website are taken by Andrej Grilc.

 Biography

-Charlotte plays a French violin from 1775, generously loaned by Dr. med.
+Charlotte plays a French violin from 1775, generously lent by Dr. med.
 Peter Hauber.

 Missy Mazzoli: Dark with Excessive Bright (European premiere)